PetroTal Corp. Executes Share Buyback Program - TipRanks.com

 More about PetroTal Corp

 PetroTal Corp. is a publicly traded oil and gas development and production company based in Calgary, Alberta.
-It focuses on developing oil assets in Peru, with its flagship project being the Bretana oil field in Peru’s Block 95.
-The company became the largest crude oil producer in Peru in early 2022 and is committed to community-sensitive energy production.
+It focuses on developing oil assets in Peru, with its flagship asset being the Bretana oil field in Peru’s Block 95.
+PetroTal is recognized as the largest crude oil producer in Peru since early 2022 and is committed to community-sensitive energy production.